ksarkara/footballAnalysis/README.md

 _NumPy error allocating 20+ MiB for array in draw_camera_movement():overlay = frame.copy():_
-- run vscode as admin; other solutions are here: https://stackoverflow.com/questions/57507832/unable-to-allocate-array-with-shape-and-data-type
+- run vscode as admin; other solutions are [here](https://stackoverflow.com/questions/57507832/unable-to-allocate-array-with-shape-and-data-type)

 _Camera movement was always showing as zero:_